Adult ADHD Symptoms vs Burnout: How to Tell in Daily Life

 Your focus works differently with ADHD.
 You might hyperfocus on interesting projects for hours but can't concentrate on boring paperwork for 10 minutes.

-This creates an interest-driven attention system.
+This creates an interest-based attention system.
 When something grabs your attention, you can work intensely.
 When it doesn't, simple tasks feel impossible.

 Recovery happens quickly once you remove the trigger or switch to something engaging.
 Taking a break or changing activities often restores your focus within minutes or hours.